RHexMan/RHex/Documents/!!PP_Usage.md

 Multiple executables can be bundled together, and executed singly with link.

-`pp -o RHex --compile RHexSwing3D.pl RHexReplot3D.pl`
+`pp -o RHexExe --compile RHexSwing3D.pl RHexReplot3D.pl`

+In order to access the executables hidden in `RHexExe` you must make hard links:

 ```
-ln RHex RHexSwing3D
+ln RHexExe RHexSwing3D
-ln RHex RHexReplot3D
+ln RHexExe RHexReplot3D
 ```
-You then double click on `RHexSwing3D` or `RHexReplot3D`.
+You then double click on `RHexSwing3D` or `RHexReplot3D` to run.

-Which will make hard aliases in the same folder.
-Just double click each in Finder, or ./XX in Terminal to run.

 PAR files are just .zip files, and so I put the above files in a folder along with any other files I want to send along -- documents, libraries, spec folders, and then use Mac compress.